 For all aspiring ecologists, biologists, marine mammal enthusiasts…etc.

 As a whale biologist born and raised in the Midwest, I can assure you that, although this field can be challenging to navigate, it certainly is not impossible.
 Persistence is key.
 My strongest advice to most students is to focus on gaining transferable skills and qualities.
 Things like working with data, coding (it really isn’t so bad), quantitative skills, writing, and being able to work independently and as part of a team.
 Think about what is going to make you valuable to an employer or attractive to a potential adviser.
 Being a whale enthusiast means you’ll love your job, but not necessarily be good at your job.
-I would also recommend visiting my boss’ (Robin Baird) page on “Advice for people interested in a career studying marine mammals”.
+I would also recommend visiting Robin Baird’s page on “Advice for people interested in a career studying marine mammals”.

 The way you go about obtaining transferable skills doesn’t necessarily need to be directly associated with your strongest interests either.
 For example: although the models I learned in my population analysis and management course were applied to terrestrial and fish populations, I was able to directly transfer my knowledge and experience with those analyses to my personal interest in marine mammals.
 The models are the same; the ecology/biology is what is different.